top of page

 In the summer and autumn, Atlantic bluefin tuna can now be seen off the coast of the United Kingdom feeding on seasonally abundant stocks of prey fish.
 The last time these apex predators were a regular feature in UK coastal waters was over 50 years ago, although it is not yet clear why they have recently re-appeared.

 Thunnus UK is a collaborative research programme between the University of Exeter, the Centre for Environment, Fisheries and Aquaculture Science (Cefas) and the Tuna Research and Conservation Center at Stanford University.
-Thunnus UK has been funded by Defra, the European Maritime and Fisheries Fund and EU-Interreg.
+Thunnus UK has been funded by Defra, the European Maritime and Fisheries Fund, Welsh Government and EU-Interreg.
 The aim of the project is to investigate the ecology of Atlantic bluefin tuna off the United Kingdom, including how much of each year they spend in UK waters, where they go when they leave, and how their behaviours fit into the broader picture of Atlantic bluefin tuna ecology?

 In 2018 and 2019, Thunnus UK research scientists working with recreational anglers deployed 33 pop-up satellite tags on Atlantic bluefin tuna.
 The tags record the environmental conditions that the tuna experience (depth, temperature and light), and store the data until the tags detach up to one year later.
 A summary of these data is then transmitted by the tag and is used to reconstruct their movements and behaviour.
 Waiting for the tags to detach and transmit data is necessary because tags that use real-time GPS tracking (like a mobile phone or car satnav) cannot be used because bluefin tuna spend most of their time below the surface of the water, where GPS signals cannot be received or sent.
 Once the data from the pop-up tags is received, work can then begin on analysis and quality control.